norsez/MyTimeline/README.md

 the app's navigation and view mode's reactive wiring.
 Each time UI test is runned, the database resets to its _test data_ state.
 The test automation recorded is strictly dependent on the _test data_ created by the `SeedData` class.
-- `MyTimelineUITests` tests each part of the navigations defined in the project mock up, the 3 screens, search and full image viewer.
+- `MyTimelineUITests` tests each part of the navigation of the main 3 screens, search and full image viewer.